toltalchaos/shop-os/README.md

 - discount needs to re-calculate properly after supplying a second discount code

 ## TODO
+- validation on checkout
+  - make sure theres actually an order.

 - checkout page functionality, numbers
 - email templates to better use the data in a product-like component
 - Manage product images (Blob or binary for uploads?)